Sign up for the Blood Drive!

 The Hurricane Battalion was formed in August of 2021.
 Initially, during School Year (SY) 2021-2022, the Battalion had two companies with no Battalion Staff.
-In SY 2022-2023 the Battalion added a third company and a Headquarters Element (HQ).
-The Hurricane Battalion competes locally, regionally and nationally in Raiders, Drill, Academic, and Leadership Team competitions.
+In SY 2022-2023 the Battalion added a third company, a Headquarters Element (HQ).
+In 2023-2024 added a forth company and formally achieved "Honor Unit with Distinction", placing it in the top 5% of programs in the nation.
+The Hurricane Battalion competes locally, regionally and nationally in Raiders, Drill, Rifle Marksmanship, Academic, and Leadership Team competitions.

 Class overview